amancheung/ponggame/README.md

 # ponggame
-An implementation of the Pong Game made with Java
+An implementation of the Pong Game made with Java with Object Orientated Programming.